jpn--/larch/doc/example/101s_mnl.rst

 This example is a mode choice model built using the Swissmetro example dataset.
-We will use a style for writing the utility functions that is similar to the style used in Biogeme.
+We will use a style for writing the utility functions that uses stacked variables, which is a feature of the DT data format.
-First we create the DB and Model objects, as usual:
+First we create the DT and Model objects, as usual:

 .. testcode::

-	d = larch.DB.Example('SWISSMETRO')
+	d = larch.DT.Example('SWISSMETRO')
 	m = larch.Model(d)

 We can attach a title to the model.
 The title does not affect the calculations